Fortunately, there is a quick and hacky solution to this JSON data and coding conundrum!

 Then, to retrieve our text block, we just have to join them back together on the newline characters, which we can do like this:

 And that's it!
-Now you can store multiline strings in JSON.
+Now you can store multiline strings and get results in JSON single line.
 It's not the prettiest thing, but it is the simplest given the constraints of JSON.